googleapis/google-api-ruby-client/MIGRATING.md

 file = drive.get_file('abc123')
 ```

-Full API definitions including available methods and data classes can be found in the `generated` directory.
+Full API definitions including available methods, parameters, and data classes can be found in the `generated` directory.

 ## Authorization